datable-be/CRAFTED_workflows/README.md

 This workflow will extract audio files from a video and (optionally) upload the audio file to a Google Cloud bucket

 ### Workflow components:
-1. read data about the sound file from a MongoDB and loads the image
+1. read data about the video file from a MongoDB and loads the video
 2. extract the audio and write to local disk
 3. load files to Google bucket [requires an account and P12key]
 4. write the sound files metadata to a local MongoDB instance